-Governor’s Office – News Release – Gov. Ige announces new leadership team and realignment of COVID-19 effortsPosted on Sep 16, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige announces new leadership team and realignment of COVID-19 effortsPosted on Sep 16, 2020 in Latest Department News, Office of the Governor Press Releases

 Honolulu – Gov. David Ige today announced a new leadership team that will oversee the state’s public health response to COVID-19 and the pre-travel testing program for COVID-19, which will start October 15.

 Pre-travel testing enables travelers to avoid a mandatory 14-day quarantine if they are tested no earlier than 72 hours before their flight arrives with an FDA-approved nucleic acid amplification test (NAAT), performed using a nasal swab, and can show proof of negative test results from a CLIA certified laboratory.
 Travelers also will have their temperatures checked upon arrival and must fill out a travel and health form.
 Upon arrival in Hawai‘i, passengers unable to provide proof of an approved negative test will be required to go into quarantine for 14 days or until they can provide proof of negative test results.

 Maj.
 Gen. Ken Hara, director, Hawaiʻi Emergency Management Agency, continues his role as incident commander, spearheading the collaboration between federal, state and county resources to address the pandemic response.

 Dr. Libby Char, director, State Department of Health, is responsible for the management of the state’s public health programs and collaboration between state, county, and private healthcare partners.

 Lt.
 Gov. Josh Green will spearhead the pre-travel testing program, which includes adding partners to administer the tests and sourcing new testing options and is also responsible for planning the state’s COVID-19 vaccination strategy.